2016rshah/beginners-luck/README.md

 # Getting started

-After downloading the Haskell platform run the following:
+After downloading the Haskell platform run the following from the terminal:

  - `git clone https://github.com/2016rshah/beginners-luck`
+ - `cd beginners-luck`
  - `stack build`
    - If there are errors read them because you might have to do `stack setup` or `stack install` or something
  - `stack exec beginners-luck-exe`